Lantana, Florida

 Lantana is a town in Palm Beach County, Florida, United States.
-It is 37 mi north from Fort Lauderdale and 62 mi north of Miami.
-This town is part of the Miami metropolitan area of South Florida.
-Its population was 11,504 at the 2020 United States census.
+As of the 2020 United States census, its population was 11,504.
+It is 37 mi north of Fort Lauderdale and 62 mi north of Miami.

 History

-The first settlers came to the area after Congress passed the Armed Occupation Act of 1842 at the end of the Seminole Wars during the administration of President John Tyler.
+The first settlers came to the area after Congress passed the Armed Occupation Act of 1842, at the end of the Seminole Wars, during the administration of President John Tyler.
 The M.B.
 Lyman family is credited with founding the town.
-Lyman arrived with his family in 1888, and within a year, started several enterprises including a general store, Indian trading post, and post office.
+Lyman arrived with his family in 1888 and, within a year, started several enterprises, including a general store, an Indian trading post, and a post office.
 As postmaster, Lyman named the post office - Lantana Point - for the wild lantana plants that grew in abundance in the area.
 The word Point was later dropped.

 One of the other Lyman businesses was the Lantana Fish Company.
 In the early 1900s, the gathering and marketing of oysters became the town's leading industry.
-The Town of Lantana was incorporated on July 20, 1921, with 22 residents voting in the first election.
+The Town of Lantana was incorporated on July 20, 1921, and 22 residents voted in the first election.
 At the time of incorporation, the area of Lantana was one square mile with a population of 100 residents.

-After World War II, Lantana, like the rest of South Florida, experienced a tremendous building boom, which continues to this day.
+After World War II, Lantana, like the rest of South Florida, experienced a tremendous building boom.
 Interstate 95, which was completed through Lantana in the mid-1970s, brought a surge of commercial development to the town.

-Since 1950, the town was the home of the A. G. Holley Hospital, the last of the old, state-run sanitariums for patients with tuberculosis.
+Since 1950, the town had been the site of the A.G.
+Holley Hospital, the last of the old, state-run sanitariums for patients with tuberculosis.
 The facility treated about 50 patients at a time, those with the most obdurate forms of the disease.
 The facility was demolished in November 2014.

-From 1974 until 1988, Lantana was home to the tradition of hosting the largest decorated Christmas tree in the world.
+From 1974 until 1988, Lantana hosted the tradition of displaying the world's largest decorated Christmas tree.
 Every year, a huge tree was shipped from the Pacific Northwest to Lantana by rail to the grounds of the National Enquirer, adjacent to the Florida East Coast Railway tracks.
-The event would attract many visitors every night, and grew to be one of the most spectacular and celebrated holiday events in South Florida.
-This annual festivity ended in 1989 due to the sale of the National Enquirer following the death of its founder, Generoso Pope Jr., at age of 61 in October 1988.
+The event attracted many visitors each night and became one of the holiday events in South Florida.
+This ended in 1989 due to the sale of the National Enquirer following the death of its founder, Generoso Pope Jr., at the age of 61 in October 1988.

+In 2025, the Florida Supreme Court let stand more than $100,000 in fines the town levied on a homeowner for having allowed cars to be parked on her property with two tires occasionally resting on the lawn.

 Geography

-Lantana is located at (26.582797, –80.057587).

 According to the United States Census Bureau, the town has a total area of 2.9 sqmi, of which 0.6 sqmi (21.31%) is covered by water.